GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 ### Interactive map

 At this point, we have a map of general areas where we expect to find our species of interest in the state, and we have further information on what habitats it prefers, which helps us understand the species.
-This gives us a general sense of the species, for example, we know we should look in croplands (and also grasslands, probably, because again, variable importance for machine learning is not quite exact), especially in the Connecticut River Valley.
-This is useful, but there is also a lot of that habitat, and we see a considerable amount of variation of abudnance among pixels in that region.
-It would be even better if we could see immediately what the area within each high-abundance pixel looks like.
+This gives us a general sense of where we can find the species, for example, we know we should look in croplands (and also grasslands, probably, because again, variable importance for machine learning is not quite exact), especially in the Connecticut River Valley.
+This is useful, but there is also a lot of that habitat, and we see a considerable amount of variation in abudnance among the pixels in that region.
+It would be even better if we could see what the landscape looks like within each high-abundance pixel.
 That way, we could look for croplands or grasslands within these top pixels and schedule surveys for those exact locations.

-Although this sounds complicated, it is fairly straightforward.
+Thanks to the awesome developers of overleaf, this is not complicated at all.
 First, we need to project our abundance raster to the CRS that `leaflet` uses by default.

 ```r
 # Convert to leaflet CRS